iZeroKim/route-to-market/README.md

 - View summary statistics
 - Work offline and sync data when back online - to be completed

+Missing (Due to time constraints )
+- Ability to add a new visit.
+- Test cases.

 The backend is powered by a RESTful Supabase service, and the app uses **Clean Architecture** principles for scalability and maintainability.

 ---